monitisexchange/Monitis-Linux-Scripts/Files_synchronization_monitor/README.md

-## The file synchronization monitoring
+## The files synchronization monitoring

 This project presents the Linux Bash-script application that monitors file synchronization (FSM).
 It is implemeted as Monitis custom monitor and use the Monitis Open API.
 This project is based on Bash 4.x+ and require the Linux kernel 2.6.x or higher.